Benefits and Limitations of Online Research

 Limitations of online research

 There are also some limitations when doing online research.
 The quality of the recordings could be lower, due to bad lighting or low quality cameras.
 You do not control the setting in which the data is collected, so camera position could be suboptimal.
-Therefore, it is important to instruct your participants well (new blog with tips coming soon!).
+Therefore, it is important to instruct your participants well ( see tips in this blog).
 It is however likely that you will have to exclude more participants than in a lab study, but with the lower costs, you can easily compensate for the loss of participants by collecting more data.
 Therefore, with appropriate preparations in advance, you can create an equally reliable study with online data collection.

-Currently you can independently use FaceReader Online when measuring reactions towards video stimuli.
-For custom projects, we can measure during, for example, a questionnaire (see for example this study ) or while visiting a website.
+Currently you can easily use FaceReader Online when measuring reactions towards video stimuli, a question (see for example this study ) or while visiting a website.
 In some cases, if you have a more complex research design, you may be better of using the desktop version of FaceReader.
 In addition, a labsetting is more suitable for measuring very brief emotional expressions (because of quality and frame rate).

 With FaceReader you purchase a license to use the software, this is a single investment and then you can use it as much as you want.
 FaceReader Online is based on a credit system where you pay per minute; it can easily be used for a single project, for example, when you are uncertain how much you will use it, or are only interested in using it in one project.
-The pricing becomes cheaper if you buy more credits at once.
+If you intend to use it regularly, we offer several favorable subscriptions.
 If you already have the desktop version of FaceReader, you can also use FaceReader Online to collect data via the internet and then export your project into FaceReader for more advanced analysis (e.g. Action Unit analysis).
 See for example, this project that used a combination of FaceReader and FaceReader Online to develop a custom expression for engagement

 Do you want inspiration for the type of research you can do with FaceReader Online?
 Have a look at our case studies .
 This is also a nice report of a recent case study using music videos.